devdsp/TransitVis/readme.md

 drive never to be worked on again.
 So here it is.
 If you line your ducks up right you will see little busses moving along the shapes from start to end at a constant speed and returning to the start to go again.

+I have a few scripts in the utils directory which are handy for guessing the shape_dist_traveled field in both the gtfs_shapes table and the gtfs_stop_times tables.
+They aren't exactly fast nor do I claim them to be particularly acurate, but they will do the job for now.

 TODO
 ====